Haihaya kingdom: The Haihayas and Talajanghas of Vatsa kingdom

 The Haihayas and Talajanghas likely had their origins in the Vatsa kingdom.
-Haihayas in the Vatsa kingdom, known collectively as Vitahavyas and under King Vitahavya, attacked the neighbouring country called Kasi during the reign of four successive generations of Kasi kings: Haryaswa, Sudeva, Divodasa and Pratarddana.
+Haihayas in the Vatsa kingdom, known collectively as Vitahavyas and under King Vitahavya, attacked the neighbouring country called Kashi during the reign of four successive generations of Kashi kings: Haryashva, Sudeva, Divodasa and Pratarddana.
 The last one among them, Pratarddana, defeated the Haihayas and probably expelled them from the Vatsa kingdom.
-Kasi kings were also born in the Ikshwaku.
+Kashi kings were also born in the Ikshvaku.
 This could be the seed of Haihayas's dispute with them.

-Haryaswa's reign
+Haryashva's reign

-In Saryati's lineage (Saryati and Ikshwaku were two among the many sons of Manu (MBh 1,75)), two kings took their birth, viz.
+In Saryati's lineage (Saryati and Ikshvaku were two among the many sons of Manu (MBh 1,75)), two kings took their birth, viz.
 Haihaya and Talajangha, both sons of Vatsa.
 Haihaya had ten wives and a hundred sons, all of whom were highly inclined to fighting.
-In Kasi also there was a king, the grandfather of Divodasa, known as Haryyaswa.
-The sons of King Haihaya, who was otherwise known as Vitahavyas, invaded the kingdom of Kasi.
-Advancing into that country that lies between the rivers Ganges and Yamuna, he fought a battle with King Haryyaswa, slaying him there.
+In Kashi also there was a king, the grandfather of Divodasa, known as Haryashva.
+The sons of King Haihaya, who was otherwise known as Vitahavyas, invaded the kingdom of Kashi.
+Advancing into that country that lies between the rivers Ganges and Yamuna, he fought a battle with King Haryashva, slaying him there.
 The sons of Haihaya fearlessly went back to their own delightful city in the country of the Vatsas.

 Sudeva

-Meanwhile, Haryyaswa's son Sudeva was installed on the throne of Kasi as its new ruler.
+Meanwhile, Haryyaswa's son Sudeva was installed on the throne of Kashi as its new ruler.
 That righteous-souled prince ruled his kingdom for some time before the hundred sons of Vitahavya once more invaded his dominions and defeated him in battle.
 Having vanquished King Sudeva thus, the Haihaya victors returned to their own city.

 Divodasa

-After that Divodasa, the son of Sudeva, was next installed on the throne of Kasi.
-Realising the prowess of those high-souled princes, the sons of Vitahavya, King Divodasa, endued with great energy, rebuilt and fortified the city of Baranasi (Varanasi or Banaras) at Indra's command.
+After that Divodasa, the son of Sudeva, was next installed on the throne of Kashi.
+Realising the prowess of those high-souled princes, the sons of Vitahavya, King Divodasa, endued with great energy, rebuilt and fortified the city of Kashi at Indra's command.
 They teemed with articles and provisions of every kind and were adorned with shops and marts swelling with prosperity.
-Those territories stretched northwards from the banks of Ganges to the southern banks of Gomati, and resembled a second Amravati (the city of Indra).
+Those territories stretched northwards from the banks of Ganges to the southern banks of Gomati, and resembled a second Amaravati (the city of Indra).
 The Haihayas once again attacked.
 The mighty King Divodasa, issuing from his capital, gave them battle.
 King Divodasa fought the enemy for a thousand days but at the end, having lost a number of followers and animals, he became exceedingly distressed.
 King Divodasa, his army lost and his treasury exhausted, left his capital and fled.
-He sought protection of his priest, Bharadwaja, the son of Vrihaspati.
+He sought protection of his priest, Bharadvaja, the son of Vrihaspati.